PUBLIC ART EXHIBITIONS

 Anton likes to imbue his work with an illusion of movement or gesture, bodies curling up or limbs reaching out to the onlooker, a call to movement.

 Some observers have noted that this is why so many of his pieces, even the most abstract ones, manage to communicate powerfully and emotionally.
-His sculptures is possessed of a raw, earthy power that feels innately African.
+His sculptures and art is possessed of a raw, earthy power that feels innately African.

-Anon’s work is included in the permanent collections of the Pretoria Art Museum, Rembrandt Foundation, Graff/Delaire Collection.
+Anton’s work is included in the permanent collections of the Pretoria Art Museum, Rembrandt Foundation, Graff/Delaire Collection.

 “Anton Smit’s sculptures epitomize his exceptional skill at imbuing his pieces, motionless though they are, with an undeniable feeling of movement.
 They seem as if they were about to reach out and touch or speak to the viewer.
 Even the most abstract pieces express the instincts and feeling of humanity” – Laurence Graff OBE, Graff Diamonds